US Careers Hub: Jun 15, 2026

 • Their living arrangements.

-Maintaining a sense of autonomy supports dignity, confidence, and emotional well-being.
+Maintaining a sense of control is important in maintaining dignity, confidence and emotional health.

 Final Thoughts

-Growing older is not something to fear.
-Many of the changes we experience are natural signs of a life that has been lived, learned from, and enjoyed.
+Growing old isn't the time to dread.
+A large number of the changes we go through are "natural" and are a part of a life that has been lived, learned from and enjoyed.

-Isolation, inactivity, and loss of purpose are far greater threats.
+Factors of isolation, inactivity and loss of purpose are much greater things.

 Stay active.
 Stay connected.
 Stay curious.